apple1417/blcmm-parsing/Readme.md

 - Nested elements always have the opening outer tag on one line, each inner tag on its own line, and the closing outer tag on another.
 Whitespace between inner tags is ignored.
 - Tags with text content are always entirely on a single line, and interpret all characters between the opening tag and closing tag literally.
-Other tags are allowed to appear within this range, with a few exceptions:
+Other tags *are* allowed to appear within this range.
+- After properly escaping attribute values and text content, any situations where there are either multiple or no tags on a single line are considered undefined behaviour.
+- After the closing root tag, the file contains arbitrary commands, which should all be removed or converted into XML comments.

+Additionally, the handling of any situations which cause BLCMM to fail loading a file may also be considered undefined behaviour (though in most cases there will be one obvious way to handle them).
+Known causes are listed below:
-  - If the text content contains an "inner tag" of the same type (e.g. the string `<comment>` in the text content of a `comment` tag), it's considered undefined behaviour.
+- If the text content of a tag contains an "inner tag" of the same type (e.g. the string `<example>` in the text content of a `example` tag), BLCMM will fail to load it.
 This applies to any presense of the tag at all, regardless of opening/closing, whitespace, or attributes.
-  - If an "inner tag" has spaces between the tag name or last attribute and the closing `>` or `/>`, it's considered undefined behaviour.
+- If an "inner tag" has spaces between the tag name or last attribute and the closing `>` or `/>`, BLCMM will fail to load it (even if it's not a BLCMM tag such as `</font >`).
 Other whitespace, or no spaces at all, is allowed.
-  Additionally, a few specific tags have extra format rules:
 - `code` tags' text must always start with the exact string `set ` (including the space).
 If the parent tag is a `hotfix`, `set_cmp` (no space needed) is also an acceptable start.
 In either case, the text must also contain at least two whitespace-seperated "words" (just groups of non-whitespace characters) after the starting string.
-Any of these rules being broken results in undefined behaviour.
+Either of these rules being broken results in BLCMM no longer being able to load the file.
-- After properly escaping attribute values and text content, any situations where there are either multiple or no tags on a single line are considered undefined behaviour.
-- After the closing root tag, the file contains arbitrary commands, which should all be removed or converted into XML comments.

 The test cases follow these rules too - i.e. you will never be given a file with the filtertool warning split across two lines, but as tags aren't specified you may be given a file which doesn't